 It’s just the initial phase of Supernal’s collaboration with Microsoft.
 During this phase, Microsoft will provide early Supernal access to Project AirSim, an artificial intelligence (AI)-first simulation platform.
 It is specially meant for safely building, testing, training, and validating autonomous aircraft transportation through simulation.

 Project AirSim uses Azure to generate significant amounts of environment and sensory data to train machine-learning models that can simulate all phases of flight in various weather conditions.
 It also provides access to libraries of pre-trained AI models and planet-scale 3D environments representing urban and rural landscapes, as well as a partner ecosystem offering synthetic data generation to help accelerate aerial autonomy.

 In addition, Supernal will use Microsoft’s HoloLens 2, a mixed-reality headset, to create augmented reality (AR) applications for future vehicle and manufacturing operations.
-AR resources could enable efficiencies in future AAM manufacturing and maintenance by providing technicians unprecedented visual feedback during routine actions and bringing engineering support virtually on-site.
+AR resources could enable future AAM manufacturing and maintenance efficiencies by providing technicians unprecedented visual feedback during routine actions and bringing engineering support virtually on-site.